 Up to this time, airplanes had been primarily constructed of wood.
 Wood is susceptible to changes in dimension because of temperature and humidity, and it can warp over time.
 This effects the flight characteristics of the aircraft.
 Wood is also vulnerable to termites.

 By building the airplane of metal, a much more rigid structure was created.
 The airplane’s flight characteristics did not change over time.
 Also, because metal is so much stronger than wood, an all-metal airplane could be significantly lighter than one built of wood.

-Designed by Chief Engineer Otto Reuter, the F.13 was a single engine monoplane with a corrugated duralumin skin over a duralumin structure.
+Designed by Chief Engineer Otto Reuter, the F.13 was a single-engine, low-wing monoplane (tiefdecker) with a corrugated duralumin skin over a duralumin structure.
 It had a flight crew of two and four passengers could be carried in a comfortable enclosed cabin of the same size as automobiles of the time.
-The single wing was cantilevered and used no braces or support wires.
+The single wing was cantilevered and, unusually for the time, used no braces or support wires.

 In production from 1919 to 1932, a total of 332 Junkers F.13s were built.
 Some remained in service in the late 1930s.

 In 1920, D 183 was confiscated by the Inter-Allied Control Commission.
 Later, the F.13 flew for Lufthansa.
 The registration mark was changed to D 1 and it was named Nachtigall (Nightingale).

 Emil Monz was born 9 June 1893, in Stuttgart, Germany.
 He was the son of Karl and Mathilde Monz.
 He married Fräulein Maline Georgine Erhardt, 24 January 1915, at Weingarten u.
 Wilhelmsdorf, Württrmberg, Deutschland.

 During World War I, Monz was a reconnaissance pilot for the German Empire.